This guide was last updated on 29 July 2024.

 Individuals

-• A PTA can be used to file a tax return online, view tax payments made and tax that is due, check your NIC contribution record, manage tax credits etc.
+- A PTA can be used to file a tax return online, view tax payments made and tax that is due, check your NIC contribution record etc.

-• PTAs are also secured by multi-factor authentication (also known as 2-step verification) in a similar manner to online banking.
-This means that in addition to your user name and password you will also need to link your PTA to your mobile or a landline which can receive a security code.
-You will receive a new code every time to try to log in to your PTA.
-If you cannot receive a code via a mobile or landline, then you will need to link your PTA to an authenticator app which will generate the necessary code when you want to log in.
+- PTAs are also secured by multi-factor authentication (also known as 2-step verification) in a similar manner to online banking.
+This means that in addition to your user name and password you will also need to link your PTA to an authenticator app, your mobile, or a landline which can receive a security code.
+You will receive a new code every time you to try to log in to your PTA.

 Businesses

-• A BTA can be used to manage the VAT, corporation tax and PAYE obligations for your business.
+- A BTA can be used to manage any VAT, corporation tax and PAYE obligations which might apply to your business.

 Taking on an employee